ruittenb/math-solver/README.md

 # MathSolver

 A browser script for rendering and parsing mathematical equations.
+WIP

 ## Modules